 The programme card gives the names of committee members plus the phone numbers and Club email address of key people.

-Members and any guests attending speaker meetings are asked to sign in to:
+When face-to-face speaker meetings are held, members and any guests are asked to sign in to:

-- provide a list of those present in event of need to evacuate the church
+- provide a list of those present in event of need to evacuate the building

 - provide information to the committee on numbers attending meetings

 Membership application forms and the meeting attendance lists are held by the Membership Secretary.
-The membership list is maintained by the Membership Secretary; in the event of the Membership Secretary not being available, copies of the list are held by the Chairman and the Secretary.
+The membership list is maintained by the Membership Secretary; copies of the list are held by the Chairman and the Secretary in the event of the Membership Secretary not being available or a specific need for them to communicate with members.

-Members who have not paid their annual subscription for the next year by the end of the March following the beginning of the Club year in September will be removed from the membership list and the mailing list for the Club newsletter, and their membership application form destroyed.
+Members who have not paid their annual subscription for the next year by the end of the March following the beginning of the Club year in September will be removed from the membership list and Club mailing lists, and their membership application form destroyed.
 Meeting attendance lists are retained until the end of the Club year in question.

-The personal data provided by purchasers (name and contact details) are used solely to fulfil the Club’s contract with them to supply the publication(s) ordered.
-Records of publication orders are held by the Publications Manager.
+The personal data provided by purchasers (name and contact details) are used solely to fulfil the Club’s contract with them to supply the item(s) ordered.
+Records of these orders are held by the Publications Manager.

 Financial records will be retained for six years following the end of the current financial year.
 Data held in the Club’s PayPal account are retained for two calendar years and in its Mal’s ecommerce account for 56 days.